 The Associate Dean leads the Office of Organizational Diversity and Inclusion and is responsible for the strategy development, guiding ownership, and implementation of the School’s Diversity, Equity, and Inclusion strategic plan.
 Major areas of responsibility include: developing best practices and addressing challenges to recruiting and retaining diverse students, faculty, staff, and postdocs; leading the development, implementation, and assessment of cultural intelligence in the PharmD and PhD programs; building an inclusive culture; following relevant metrics to assess the School’s effectiveness and impact as a diverse, equitable, and inclusive organization; and developing strategic partnerships and programs within and external to the University to achieve the priorities of the Office and the School.

-The Associate Dean for Strategic Risk Management provides leadership and due diligence in assessing and managing risk within the School.
+The Associate Dean for Strategic Partnerships and Risk Management provides leadership and due diligence in assessing and managing risk within the School.
 This includes gathering the necessary intelligence and creating gating criteria for School leadership to make investments and management decisions, as well as providing recommendations for pivoting existing programs toward more successful outcomes.
 Risk management also includes educating School leadership on the changing risk environment, leading the development and implementation of initiatives to raise awareness and compliance in partnership with unit leads, and developing strategies to manage institutional gaps through risk identification and risk management processes.